Ruthik27/Computer-Networking/physical_layer.md

 Less Secure.
 Used for larger distances.
 >
->1.
-Radiowaves –
+>1. **Radiowaves / RadioSpectrum / EM Waves ** –
+>> * Longest waves in the electromagnetic spectrum.
 >> * These are easy to generate and can penetrate through buildings.
 >> * The sending and receiving antennas need not be aligned.
+Trasmitters used to generate radio waves artificially which are received by receivers using antenas.
 >> * Frequency Range:3KHz – 1GHz.
 >> * AM and FM radios and cordless phones use Radiowaves for transmission.
 >>>Further Categorized as (i) Terrestrial and (ii) Satellite.